Billy Crystal and more celebrities impacted by ongoing Los Angeles wildfires

 By Alli Rosenbloom, CNN

-(CNN) — As at least four wildfires rage around Los Angeles, numerous members of the Hollywood community have been impacted, including Billy Crystal, Mandy Moore, Anna Faris and Ricki Lake.
+(CNN) — As at least four wildfires rage around Los Angeles, numerous members of the Hollywood community have been impacted, including Billy Crystal, Mandy Moore, Jeff Bridges, Anna Faris and Ricki Lake.

 In statement to CNN on Wednesday, Crystal said, “Words cannot describe the enormity of the devastation we are witnessing and experiencing.
 We ache for our friends and neighbors who have also lost their homes and businesses in this tragedy.”